hidragos/personal-website/README.md

 - **Filter by tags**: Allow filtering articles by tags.
 - **Link Profile (Query Parameter Filter)**: Allow linking to user profiles using query parameters for filtering.
-- **Infinite scroll + filters persistency**: Maintain the page as it is when navigating back from an article.
-- **URL Short title instead of ID**: Use a short title in the URL instead of the article ID.
+- ✅ **URL Short title instead of ID**: Use a short title in the URL instead of the article ID.

 ### App